Georgiy L. Stenchikov: Research

 Stenchikov has made contributions to climate modeling.
-His work, which involved the development of numerical models to simulate the intricate interactions among aerosols, clouds, and radiation, has enhanced the understanding of the role of stratospheric and tropospheric aerosols in shaping regional and global climate, including their influence on temperature, atmospheric and ocean circulation, and extreme weather events.
-Among several awards, he received the Highlight Award from the American Geophysical Union for his research publication titled "The Impact of Aerosols on simulated ocean temperature and heat content in the 20th Century".
+His work, which involves the development of numerical models to simulate the intricate interactions among aerosols, clouds, and radiation, has enhanced the understanding of the role of stratospheric and tropospheric aerosols in shaping regional and global climate, including their influence on temperature, atmospheric and ocean circulation, and extreme weather events.
+He received the Highlight Award from the American Geophysical Union for his research publication titled "The Impact of Aerosols on simulated ocean temperature and heat content in the 20th Century".

 Volcanic impact on climate

 Following his early studies of the climate impact of smoke from urban fires ignited by nuclear explosions, Stenchikov's research has focused on understanding the impacts of volcanic explosions on climate.
 A volcanic cloud in the aftermath of a strong explosive volcanic eruption could cover the entire Earth for several years, reflecting solar radiation and causing a long-lasting cooling effect.
 Since 1850, volcanic eruptions have offset about 30% of ocean heat uptake forced by greenhouse gas warming.
 He found that along with global cooling, volcanic impacts can cause large-scale changes in atmospheric and ocean circulation, forcing the positive phase of the Arctic Oscillation, accelerating Atlantic Meridional Overturning Circulation, increasing the polar sea-ice extent and prolonging El Ninos.
 Despite the global nature of volcanic forcing, the climate responses have pronounced regional signatures, such as winter warming in Siberia and freezing winters in the Middle East.
 He conducted new simulations of the Toba super-eruption, a particularly devastating event that occurred in Sumatra around 75,000 years ago and emitted in the atmosphere about 2 billion tons of sulfur dioxide.
 He modified a regional atmospheric chemistry model, WRF-Chem, to capture the initial stage of the volcanic cloud formed after the 1991 Pinatubo eruption.
 The simulations showed that in the first week after the eruption, the volcanic cloud rose into the stratosphere at a rate of 1 km/day, driven initially by ash's solar absorption and later by sulfate aerosol absorption of solar and terrestrial radiation.
 This profoundly affected the long-term evolution and radiative impact of the volcanic cloud.